nils247207/biol217a/protocol.md

 - negative controls
 - tradeof between quality and purifications steps/costs/tests
 - RNA quality: RNA Integrity Number (RIN), 95% is rRNA!, so RNA depletion/enrichment depends on analyis
+- technical (same sampling process) and biological (different samples) replicates
+- co-assembly necassary or not, depends on question and samples

+---

+Experimantal design considerations on slide.

+- more replicates give more output for less money than deeper sequencing
+- normalization of sequences by mock communities when reconstructing MAGs
+- false discovery rates in RNA-seq?
+- x100 coverage for short reads, x50 coverage for long reads recommended for sequencing
 -